 By December 2018 the ‘Supporting the Rules-Based Order in Southeast Asia’ project, or SEARBO, was underway with an initial grant of $1M to conduct activities that focused on electoral dynamics in Indonesia and the Philippines, democratic and judicial reform options in the ‘new Malaysia’, and a major conference in April 2019 on Entrenched Illiberalism in Mainland Southeast Asia.

-In recent weeks PSC received an augmented sum of $1.1M from DFAT to undertake a second phase of activities running through to the end of 2020, with plans for a culminating conference in November 2020.
+In recent months PSC received an augmented sum of $1.1M from DFAT to undertake a second phase of activities running into 2021, with a culminating conference tentatively planned for May 2021.
 Through this combination of policy-oriented research and advocacy activities, SEARBO is helping to develop a fresh agenda for Australia to promote and support democratic institutions within stable and resilient Southeast Asian states.

 These research and advocacy activities have been chosen and refined through a process of close consultation between SEARBO researchers and both DFAT in Canberra as well as Australian embassies and high commissions in the region.
 Working together, they have identified activities expected to have the greatest impact across five core themes: a) religion, ethnicity and inclusive democracy; b) democracy, authoritarianism and political economy; c) protecting rights and democracy; d) women’s substantive representation; and e) democratic institutions: national and subnational dimensions.

 The body of work draws heavily on close collaboration with PSC’s wide network of academic partners across Southeast Asia, supplemented with extensive contacts in national government agencies, local governments, civil society groups, polling organisations and beyond.
 In addition, PSC works closely with scholars of Southeast Asia based elsewhere in Australia as well as in North America.